ricko2001/RootsMagic_Database_Design/Tables/NameTable.md

 | 6        | Nickname       |
 | 7        | Other Spelling |

 ## Open Questions

-De-normalized Birth and death dates should go in the PersonTable.
+De-normalized Birth and death dates should go in the PersonTable?
 A person can have multiple names, can each name have a dif B & D date in the index?

+It should depend on where the denormalized dates are used.
+If they are only shown i the name index, then every idex entry has a name and a pair of dates.
+They go together.
+It also means that if the NameTable b+d date data gets out of sync, then every name of the same person may have different dates.

 ### DONE 1